yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 1. On the **Add networks** blade, enter the following information:

-    -  Subscription: Choose your subscription
+    -  Subscription: Choose your subscription.

     -  Virtual networks: **WGVNet2**